Firaasss/custom-go-plugin/README.md

 # Tyk Gateway Custom Go Plugins

+### NOTE FOR M1 MACBOOKS

+A .env file is created to force the gateway to run amd 64 architecture.
+This is required to compile the make build command correctly or else the gateway will cause an error.

 ### Description

 This project is an environment for writing, compiling and bundling Golang plugins for the Tyk Gateway.